-You've set up your fee library, have created your table and have your line items all set up how you'd like them.
-Now you just need to make the tables suit your brand.
+You've set up your fee library, you've created your table, and have your line items all set up how you'd like them.
+Now, you just need to make the tables suit your brand.
 Here's a guide on how to use Proposify's Table Styles menus to help you tweak your tables' look to suit your brand.

-Table Styles, found in the main right-hand menu, allows you to set default settings for all of your tables found in your proposal:
+Table Styles, found in the main right-hand menu, allows you to choose default settings for all the tables found in your proposal:

-If you're looking to have a table to be set apart from the others (when creating a tiered plan pricing package, for example), then you can change the individual table's design by going to the Style Table menu:
+If you're looking to have a table set apart from the others (when creating a tiered plan pricing package, for example), you can change the individual table's design by going to the Style Table menu:

 The options available for each menu will be the same.
 If, while editing the single table, you realize that this setting should apply to all tables, you can click "apply to all" to have those changes apply everywhere: